open-source-labs/Spearmint/README-dev.md

 # Tips for development mode

-- To enable hot-module reloading, uncomment line 23 in the Electron.js file.
+- To enable hot-module reloading, uncomment line 23 in the electron.jsx file.

       // require('electron-reloader')(module);

-- To enable Chrome Dev Tools, uncomment line 71 in the Electron.js file:
+- To enable Chrome Dev Tools, uncomment line 71 in the electron.jsx file:

       // mainWindow.webContents.openDevTools();

-- To enable React Dev Tools, uncomment lines 285 to 289 in the Electron.js file:
+- To enable React Dev Tools, uncomment lines 285 to 289 in the electron.jsx file:

       // .then(() => {
       //   session.defaultSession.loadExtension(REACT_DEVELOPER_TOOLS, { allowFileAccess: true })